 Where to Buy Authentic Pine Tar?

 The quickest way to buy authentic colored pine tar is through Pine Tar World.
 Please visit our online shop to browse for different pine tar stains.
-Before purchasing, contact us by phone (800) 997-6536 or email.
+Before purchasing, contact us by phone at (818) 308-8430 or by email.